 - Master Power Save Level appears on an inverter which is set as master (the default setting).
 In a stacked system, this selection should only appear on the inverter using Port 1 of the communications manager.
 The range of rank numbers is 0 to 31.
 The default value is 0.
-The master is normally left at this value. - Slave Power Save Level appears on an inverter which is set as slave.
+The master is normally left at this value. - This heading also appears on an inverter which is set as the B phase or C phase master.
+The range of rank numbers is 0 to 31.
+The default value is 0. - Slave Power Save Level appears on an inverter which is set as slave.
 The range of rank numbers is 1 to 31.
 (The default value for all ports is 1.) - The ranks are prioritized so that lower-numbered ranks turn on sooner and higher ranks turn on later.
 The lowest-ranked unit will not go silent and will remain on unless ordered otherwise.
 The lowest-ranked unit is expected to be the master.
 The priorities are the same across both screens; thus, if P01 (master) is set at 0 and P02 (slave) is set at 1, the slave will turn on later.
 Since the Master item is the only one that goes to 0, it is easy to ensure that all other units besides the master go silent.